This is the second blog post in a two part series about processing the Eva Anderson’s Baltimore Dance Theater Collection!

 Deyane carefully inventoried and rehoused each DVD, U-matic tape, audio cassette, VHS tape, open reel recording, and document folder in the collection.
 She also documented preservation issues and other valuable notes that the archive will be able to use to manage the collection.
 During this step, I also enlisted Deyane’s help as we organized and housed the many photographs and scrapbook materials in the collection to ensure that they would be preserved for future researchers.
 Deyane was both interested and eager to learn how to carefully store photographs and other delicate materials for preservation while also making sure they could be easily accessed by archives patrons.

-This turned out to be Deyane’s favorite part of processing the collection.
+This turned out to be Deyane’s favorite part of working with the collection.
 She really enjoyed handling, rehousing, and viewing the audiovisual and photographic material.

 “The proper handling and housing of artifacts is very important to ensuring the collection’s longevity,” Deyane said.
 “It was also nice to finally meet Eva through the audiovisual materials.”